afshinrahmati/Algorithm/README.md

 # Heap & Stack:
 1) heap usually where we store variables.
 2) stack is usually where we keep track of our function calls
+* Primitive types (like numbers, booleans, etc.):
+    + These are usually stored directly on the stack if they are local variables.
+    + Designed for dynamic memory allocation.
+    + Ideal for objects or structures that might change size or persist longer than the function's execution
+* Objects (like arrays, custom objects, or instances of classes):
+    + The actual object data is stored in the heap because objects can grow dynamically in size.
+    + A reference (or pointer) to the object is stored in the stack.
+    + Designed for fixed, short-term memory
+    + Efficient for storing references, local variables, and function calls.

+* Garbage Collection (GC) is primarily associated with managing memory in the heap<object>, not the stack --> dlete auto by system.

 # Algorithm
 In mathematics and computer science, an algorithm is a finite sequence of mathematically rigorous instructions,Algorithm is a step-by-step for solving a problem.
 Algorithms are used as specifications for performing calculations and data processing.